 NEM-3 Frequently Asked Questions

-If you’re thinking about Solar in 2023, you need to understand the impact of NEM-3 in California.
-Outlined below is more information to help you better understand key takeaways and deadlines for new solar projects in 2023.
+If you’re thinking about Solar in 2023 or 2024, you need to understand the impact of NEM-3 in California.
+Below is more information to help you better understand key takeaways for new solar projects.
 If you have questions, contact a Solar Consultant at Got Watts.

 What is NEM?